By Tom Colella, Engineering Manager

 A typical speaker crossover network is populated with a combination of electrolytic and film capacitors [see Figure 10: Typical Speaker Crossover Network].

 The board has installed the Electrocube 967D series polypropylene and foil capacitors.
 Electrocube does not recommend a metallized capacitor for this type of application.
 The 967D series is designed specifically for audio applications, providing important characteristics of low ESR, low DA, high insulation resistance, and wide temperature range.
-The electrolytic capacitors used are the Electrocube AENP series, that when paralleled with the 967D series result in the production of quality, premium sound.
+A high quality, non-polarized electrolytic capacitor, when paralleled with the 967D series, results in the production of quality, premium sound.

 Capacitor manufacturers utilize various combinations of dielectric materials and impregnation oils in the construction of each type of capacitor to achieve specific tone quality.
 Partner directly with the manufacturer to achieve the desired tone quality.
 Electrocube has a wide variety of film and electrolytic capacitors designed specifically for audio applications.